JEE-dream-team/cs207-FinalProject/docs/documentation.md

 <img src="https://github.com/JEE-dream-team/cs207-FinalProject/blob/final/docs/images/ForwardTrace.png" width="650" class="center">

 As you can see, we arrive at a single expression for the partial derivative in question.
-Extrapolating this approach, you can see that to calculate the gradient with respect to a total of N parameters, one would need N forward mode differentiations; thus, Jacobians are used for multivariable evaluations.
+Extrapolating this approach, you can see that to calculate the gradient with respect to a total of N parameters, one would need N forward-mode differentiations; thus, Jacobians are used for multivariable evaluations.

 ## Reverse mode
-When the network becomes very big, forward mode AD can be computationally expensive.
-Reverse-mode AD is a specific implementation of automatic differentiation in which the computational graph is traversed in reverse.
-Mechanically, reverse mode calculates derivatives as the second step of a two-part process.
+When the network becomes very big, forward-mode AD can be computationally expensive.
+Reverse-mode AD is a specific implementation of automatic differentiation in which the computational graph is traversed in reverse to find the derivatives.
+Mechanically, reverse-mode calculates derivatives as the second step of a two-part process.
 First, the original function code is evaluated forward, populating intermediate variables and recording the dependencies in the computational graph.
 Next, derivatives are calculated by propagating adjoint derivatives in reverse, from the outputs to the inputs.
 Here, we can no longer interleave the calculation of the derivates with the evaluation of the original expression; the dual number mental model does not apply.

-Back propagation is a special case of reverse mode AD, in which the objective function is a scalar function which represents an error between the output and a true value.
+Back propagation is a special case of reverse-mode AD, in which the objective function is a scalar function which represents an error between the output and a true value.
 Back propagation is a mainstay of machine learning, as it is a common tool for training neural networks.

 Let’s consider the example reviewed above.